-- 1. Explain the statement of Mr Klaas Kuipenga the elderly man to Rev. de Cock,': 'If I must add one sigh to my salvation, then I am lost forever.
-I need a different ground for my salvation.' - 2.
-Read the following title, 'The Sheepfold of Christ Attacked by Two Wolves and Defended by Hendrik de Cock.'
-In this book, de Cock called the liberal ministers 'wolves, fools and blind, Pharisees and hypocrites.'
-The author states that it would have been wiser if Rev. de Cock had used more moderate language.
+- Explain the statement of Mr Klaas Kuipenga, the elderly man to Rev de Cock: "If I must add one sigh to my salvation, then I am forever lost.
+I need a different ground for my salvation." - 2.
+Read the following title: 'The Sheepfold of Christ Attacked by Two Wolves and Defended by Hendrik de Cock.'
+In this book, de Cock called the liberal ministers 'wolves, fools and blind, pharisees and hypocrites.'
+The author states that it would have been wiser if Rev de Cock had used more moderate language.
 What did he mean by this? - 3.
-Was Rev. de Cock a 'schismatic'?
+Was Rev de Cock a 'schismatic'?
 Defend your opinion.